 Peter and Friends at Camp

-TURTLE BOOKS fill the gap in children’s literature.
-Now you have easy-to-read books that honestly talk about what it’s like to be a child with a disability.
+TURTLE BOOKS are easy-to-read books that honestly talk about what it’s like to be a child with a disability.
 Warm, colorful illustrations and simple, beautiful stories offer insights in dealing with children who have physical and mental disabilities.
 High quality bindings and sturdy paper ensure years of use and enjoyment.

 Consider our books featuring heroes who have down syndrome: